sunericd/sunlab/publications/index.md

 # {% include icon.html icon="fa-solid fa-book" %}Publications

 The publications from our lab are listed below in reverse chronological order.
-Please reach out if you would like an electronic copy of any publication.
+Please reach out if you would like a copy of any publication.

 \* Co-first authors